stephenshank/illumina-pipeline/README.md

 conda activate mlip
 ```

 Copy the file `config.yml.template` to `config.yml`.
-Make appropriate edits, which will likely involve adjusting only `virus` (what's used as the reference sequence) and the `data_root_directory` (where data from BaseSpace was downloaded) for a first run.
+Make appropriate edits, which will likely involve adjusting only `reference` (what's used as the reference sequence; see our [available choices](./references.tsv)) and the `data_root_directory` (where data from BaseSpace was downloaded) for a first run.

 ### Situate data

 To move data out of BaseSpace's download folder and into this pipeline, a text file of BaseSpace/sequencing experiment IDs, one per line, must be created at a known path we'll call `/path/to/basespaceIDs.txt`.
 Each ID corresponds to exactly one FASTQ dataset (which is a pair of FASTQ files, as only paired-end reads are supported at present).
+It's best to pull these from BaseSpace samplesheet CSVs.

 The first step looks at these IDs and builds a metadata spreadsheet at `data/metadata.tsv`:
 ```